aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 1. Set **track_activity_query_size** parameter to the max value **102400** to capture the full text of very long SQL statements.
 This can be set in DB Parameter group for RDS PostgreSQL and Cluster Parameter group for Aurora PostgreSQL.

-1.Verify and save the parameter updates.
+1. Verify and save the parameter updates.

 ![](media/dbparams.png)